ElliotRedhead/IntroductionToICP-MS/README.md

 ### Features Left to Implement
 * Language selection option: As automatic translation services will not accurately translate the scientific language used on this page it would be beneficial to have the page manually translated to widen the potential audience.
+* Functional contact form: The frontend of the contact form is in place but to make the form fully functional a backend solution is required, this will be learned further on in the Code Institute course.

 ## Technologies Used